MABSworkshop/MABSworkshop.github.io/program.md

 ## Preliminary Program - Monday May 6th

 Please note - Workshop presenters can plug-in their laptops to the projector in the conference rooms OR they can bring a USB and transfer their files to the computer in the room (and this would be a good back up plan also).
-If you woudl like to send your presentation ahead of time, please email it to jason.thompson@unimelb.edu.au.
+If you would like to send your presentation ahead of time, please email it to jason.thompson@unimelb.edu.au.

 ## Morning Session